• Skip to primary navigation

 • Truss the chicken with twine so the wings and legs are not dangling in the rotisserie oven.

-• If you don’t have twine, follow the instructions in the post.
+• If you don’t have twine, follow the instructions to truss without twine.

 • One single chicken will comfortably feed a family of three.
 If feeding more than three, make sure to roast at least 2 whole chickens.